zhangzhics/CITS5503_Sem2/Labs/Lab2EC2Docker.md

 ### [8] List the created instance using the AWS console

 ## Create an EC2 instance with Python Boto3

 Use a Python script to implement the steps above (steps 1-6 are required, repeat step 8 using the AWS console again; Step 7 is optional).
-Refer to [page](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html) for details.
+Refer to [page](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html) for details. **Note**: Remember that your security group name, key pair name, and instance name should be different from those used in **Create an EC2 instance using awscli**.

 ## Use Docker inside a Linux OS